 Quilotoa Loop

-The Quilotoa Loop is a multi-day trek through the Andes Mountains that connects remote trails and villages with the Quilotoa Volcano in Ecuador, South America.
+The Quilotoa Loop (in Spanish as "Circuito Turistico Quilotoa") is a multi-day trek through the Andes Mountains that connects country trails and small villages towns in the Ecuadorian highlands with the Quilotoa volcano & lagoon.

 The Quilotoa Loop crosses deep valleys, dusty roads, and green hills, throught natives villages and small towns.
 The Quilotoa Loop adventure is a trekking route that start in Sigchos, continues to Isinlivi and Chugchilan to end in the Quilotoa Volcano Lagoon.
 In fact, It can start or end at the Quilotoa crater.
 The choice is up to each traveler!